#30- Linda Neal- "Award Winning Advanced Techniques" Two Day Class Feb 9-10 Fri-Sat

 Fabric for leaves/flower stems- a variety of light/med/dark green fabrics.
 A mixture of batik and small scale/ tone on tone regular fabrics

 Fabric for Flowers/berries- Bring a variety of yellows, oranges, reds, pinks, light blue, and purples.
 Bring small pieces. (approx. 8X8 or fat quarters)

 Batiks, or small scale/tone on tone fabrics are perfect.
 Consider bringing some fabrics with swirls/dots for fussy cutting flower enters.

 Fabric for Butterfly: Black, solid purple and blue - tone on tone,black Ultra suede for body- I will provide embroidery floss or 12 wt Sulky for antenna- NOT needed in class

 1 Fat Qtr of batik choice for Feathered Wreath (Elly Sienkiewicz design)

-Elly's Book "Baltimore and Beyond" will be available for $12 through Elly.
+Elly's Book 'Baltimore Beauties and Beyond - Volume One' will be available for $12 through Elly, at TKDAA™.